The topic of a succulent ground cover is an interesting one.

 Euphorbia Milii or Crown of Thorns hails from Madagascar but has adapted quite well to many different growing environments.

-It can grow to be 2’ – 3’ feet high, and as the name implies, it is covered with thorns about half an inch long.
+It can grow 2’ – 3’ feet high, and as the name implies, it is covered with thorns about half an inch long.

-The plant is adaptable to all lighting conditions even full sun, but it is not cold hardy.
+The plant is adaptable to all lighting conditions, even the full sun, but it is not cold hardy.